apache/stanbol/commons/solr/README.md

 #### Tracking Solr Indexes

 The above examples do a lookup at a single point in time.
-However because OSGI is an dynamic environment where services can come the go at every time in most cases users might rather want to track services.
-To do this OSGI provides the ServiceTracker utility.
+However because OSGi is an dynamic environment where services can come the go at every time in most cases users might rather want to track services.
+To do this OSGi provides the ServiceTracker utility.

 To ease the tracking of SolrServers the "org.apache.stanbol.commons.solr.core" bundle provides the RegisteredSolrServerTracker.
 The following examples show how to create a Managed SolrIndex and than track the SolrServer